abhishekkr/crypt/README.md

 > for every task, your `passphrase` to be used is asked and never cached

+* Generates a new secret.

 * Create secrets to a locally managed file.
 It asks for `topic`, `key` and `value`.

 * Read a previously made safe secret.
 It asks for `topic`.

+* List all `topics` of previously saved secrets.

 #### What are these constructs